 Getting robbed, scammed, or otherwise ripped off is a common fear among would-be travelers — and it’s often a valid concern, depending on where you’re traveling.
 Some parts of the world are, in fact, known for scamming tourists, or for street robberies.
 It’s an unfortunate reality of travel.

 Solution: Be alert, and be informed.
-Are there certain common scams that target tourists where you’re going?
+Are there certain common scams that target tourists where you're going?
 Are there specific areas of town to avoid?
 Know these things before you go so you know what to keep an eye out for.
-Another obvious tip would be to leave your valuables at home — if you don’t want to lose it, don’t bring it.
+Another obvious tip would be to leave your valuables at home — if you don't want to lose it, don't bring it.
 If, however, you really need a fancy camera or computer when you travel, make sure you keep it in a secure spot, and never let your bag out of your sight.
-And, if you really want to get serious, perhaps some gear like pickpocket-proof underwear could be right for you.
+And, if you really want to get serious, get yourself a theft-proof backpack or purse.

 The fear of getting lost